Driving Private Labels: The Role of Kosher Certification in Retailers’ Success

 Grocery Retailers Dominate the Market

-Industry-Wide Growth in Kosher-Certified Private Labels
+Industry-Wide Growth in Kosher Certification of Private Labels

 The Impact of Kosher Certification